isomerpages/nhg-ohrpp/_publications/Tissue Compliance Circulars.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Non-Compliance Case Study: Storage of Leftover Tissue Without Appropraite
+<p>Non-Compliance Case Study: Storage of Leftover Tissue Without Appropriate
 Consent
 <br>Case study of non-compliance that was observed at a TQM remote audit on
 30 Sep 2021.